Welcome

 The transfer program is for students who are admitted to the Master’s program with an undergraduate honours degree or equivalent and then transfer from the Master’s to the PhD program after the first year of study.

-• Transfer from Master’s to PhD requires successful completion of 9 cu's and a qualifying examination in the format of a paper to be submitted for publication following the American Psychological Association style and as determined in consultation with the advisory committee.
+- Transfer from Master’s to PhD requires successful completion of 9 cu's and a qualifying examination determined in consultation with, and evaluated by the Advisory Committee.

 Admissions and Applications